 By Alex Lloyd Gross

-A conservative estimate would be about 75,000 people crammed both sides of Market Street from 21st street to City Hall to catch a glimpse of the team.
-The original plan was to have the team get off their buses at 17th street, shake hands with the crowd and then get back on the bus for the duration of the parade.
-As soon as the parade stepped off, that plan was scrapped. it was deemed unsafe to do that due to the sheer volume of people, so the team stepped and tossed out some t shirts, bracelets and rally towels to the crowd.
+A conservative estimate would be about 75,000 people crammed both sides of Market Street from 21st Street to City Hall to catch a glimpse of the team.
+The original plan was to have the team get off their buses at 17th Street, shake hands with the crowd and then get back on the bus for the duration of the parade.
+As soon as the parade stepped off, that plan was scrapped.
+It was deemed unsafe to do that due to the sheer volume of people, so the team instead stopped and tossed out some t shirts, bracelets and rally towels to the crowd.
 As the parade snaked it’s way down Market street, thousands tried to follow the parade and meet the players.